Lasagna Soup – All the flavors of traditional Lasagna but in a bowl! Perfect for those times when you’re craving lasagna but lack the time.

 - salt and pepper to taste

-- mozzarella and Parmesan cheese for sprinkling on top of soup
+- mozzarella and/or Parmesan cheese for sprinkling on top of soup

-- Browning the ground pork in a Dutch oven or large soup pot, over medium heat..
+- Start by browning the ground pork in a Dutch oven or large soup pot, over medium heat..
 Add some salt and pepper over the meat, season as you go.
 Next add the chopped onions and continue cooking until the onion is translucent and soft, for about 5 minutes.

 - Add the garlic, oregano and and basil to the pot and stir.
-Cook for 2 more minutes, then add the tomato paste and cook until the tomato paste turns brownish in color.
+Cook for 2 more minutes, then add the hot sauce and tomato paste and cook until the tomato paste turns brownish in color.

 - To serve this scoop a couple ladles in a bowl and sprinkle with mozzarella or Parmesan cheese, then garnish with fresh parsley.